Enhance Your Risk Management with AG & CRE Stress Testing

 What is a bank stress test?
 A bank stress test of your loan portfolio is a valuable risk management tool.
 Stress tests provide key insights into your organization’s ability to withstand plausible stress events, such as an economic crisis.

-Federal regulators expect banks to conduct these stress tests annually, particularly for commercial real estate (CRE) and agricultural (AG) loan portfolios, so institutions can identify and quantify any large concentrations of risk.
+Federal regulators require banks to conduct stress tests annually, focusing on commercial real estate (CRE) and agricultural (AG) loan portfolios to identify and quantify large concentrations of risk.

-With a deep understanding of the regulatory expectations, Young & Associates performs CRE and AG portfolio stress testing using our proven model.
-Our stress testing process is designed to assess the potential impact of adverse and severely adverse economic conditions as identified within the regulatory guidance.
-It offers valuable insights your management team and board of directors can use to guide their strategic and capital planning efforts, as well as loan product design and underwriting standards.
+With a deep understanding of regulatory expectations, Young & Associates performs CRE and AG loan portfolio stress testing using our proven model.
+Our stress testing process assesses the potential impact of adverse and severely adverse economic conditions as outlined in regulatory guidance.
+This provides valuable insights for your management team and board of directors, aiding in strategic and capital planning, as well as loan product design and underwriting standards.

 Enterprise stress tests for banks explore all aspects of an institution’s balance sheet and income statement over multiple quarters.

-• Bank stress testing can offer clear indications of whether a bank can withstand an economic or financial crisis.
+• Overall Risk Management: Bank stress testing can reveal whether a bank can withstand economic or financial crises.

-• For bank loan portfolio stress tests, the goal is to estimate the potential amount of credit losses a financial institution may experience if factors that impact the performance of the loan portfolio experience weakness.
+• Loan Portfolio Insights and Credit Risk Management: Estimate potential credit losses a bank may experience if factors that impact the performance of the loan portfolio weaken.

 The forward-looking assessment results of these stress tests provide more than an overview of potential losses.
 They provide meaningful insight into your bank’s level and direction of credit risk, which should in turn inform your strategic and capital planning exercises and credit risk management activities.
 These insights from the bank stress test results should be used to inform your bank’s concentration risk monitoring and concentration limit setting, loan product design and underwriting standards.